indiana-university/rivet-docs/content/components/overlays/modals.md

 In the code above, `my-modal-id` should correspond to the `id` attribute on the the `.rvt-modal` container and the `data-modal-trigger` attribute on a `<button>` element that triggers the modal.

-The `data-modal-close="close"` attribute is used as a hook to close the modal.
+The `data-modal-close` attribute is used as a hook to close the modal.
 You can add the `data-modal-close` attribute to other buttons in the modal like a "**Cancel**" button if you need to allow users other options for closing the modal.
+The value of `data-modal-close` should be the same as the `id` attribute of the modal it closes.

 Multiple modals can be placed on the same page, as long as each has a unique `id` and corresponding `data-modal-trigger` element.